mahmoudsallem/Q-A-PDF/README.md

 # Q&A-PDF

-# Project Title: Binary Vector Database with OpenAI Embeddings and ChatGPT-3 Integration
+# Project Title: Q&A with your PDF

 ## Description